Written by Shannon,

 Lexapro has been approved to treat depression and generalized anxiety disorder, and Prozac is an antidepressant that can be used to treat depression, obsessive-compulsive disorder, eating disorders, panic attacks, and more.

 Before getting into some details about Prozac and Lexapro, let’s talk about the importance of finding the right antidepressant for your individual situation.
+It’s not a contest of Prozac vs. Lexapro for anxiety or depression—it’s simply a matter of determining which medication works best for you.

 There are a few key factors that you may want to take into consideration when working with your provider to find the right medication, such as: